dkam26/express-api-shoppinglist/README.md

 ## About
 A user can have several shoppinglists

-A user can delete any of the goods added
+A user can delete a shoppinglist

-A user can view the amount they spent on goods
+A user can update the name of a shoppinglist

+A user can add shoppinglist

-A user can view all shopped goods
+A user can view all shoppinglist

-A user is required to include an e-mail address,user name, first name and Surname on creating an account
+A user is required to include an password,user name, first name and Surname on creating an account

 ## Motivation